 Age of Wonders: Planetfall

 Triumph Studios have been the un-sung counter-point to Civilization for years - their fantasy based Age of Wonders series offering a unique mix of hardcore wargame sensibilities, and mainstream 4X strategy values.
 Now under the guidance of Paradox Interactive, they've set their sights on the stars, and Planetfall is the 4X sci-fi romp we never knew we needed.
 It's got a few kinks that needed working out on the strategic layer, but one of the game's biggest triumphs is making tactical battles run quicker and smooth;y, making them feel like less of a grind.

 The strategy maps is gorgeous as well, with new planets divided up into regions that you'll need to explore, colonise and conquer.
 Each world you generate has its own story to tell, but whether you choose to engage with it or just paint the town your colour is up to you.
 Essential material for any 4X fan out there.

 Planetfall has definitely ousted Age of Wonders III has the best game of the series, but being science-fiction versus fantasy it's not a wholly fair comparison.
 AoW3 was a lot closer to Civilization 5, and integrated the fantasy elements rather neatly.
 If this sounds like something you'd like to try out, we'd highly recommend it still.
-Planetfall just received its first DLC called Revelations, which is a neat little add-on and Invasions which adds a new race.
+Planetfall jhas had two DLCs so far: Revelations, which is a neat little add-on and Invasions which adds a new race.